 If I had planted a tree every time I heard adults lecture children for disturbing or hurting nature, I would be well on my way to growing a forest by now.
 Their hearts are in the right place, no doubt about that.
-They’re trying to abide to the leading outdoor code of ethics in the U.S., Leave No Trace, which explicitly says to leave everything in nature as is, and collecting or picking natural objects is a violation of that principle, as is disturbing wildlife.
+They’re trying to abide by the leading outdoor code of ethics in the U.S., Leave No Trace, which explicitly says to leave everything in nature as is, and collecting or picking natural objects is a violation of that principle, as is disturbing wildlife.
 But what if these types of hands-on interactions with nature help children bond with and develop an affinity toward wild places?
 Well, as it turns out they do exactly that.

-Many researchers, including Louise Chawla and Susanne Bögelholz, have showed that having direct childhood experiences in nature can explain why people engage in eco-friendly behaviors and environmental activism later in life.
+Many researchers, including Louise Chawla and Susanne Bögelholz, have shown that having direct childhood experiences in nature can explain why people engage in eco-friendly behaviours and environmental activism later in life.
 And when Thomas Beery, an assistant professor in environmental science at the University of Kristianstad, Sweden, specifically studied the impact of foraging for food and collecting items like rocks, shells or insects in childhood, he found that the collectors in the group perceived themselves as more connected with nature than the non-collectors.
 Beery believes that collecting can be done responsibly and open a dialogue about environmental stewardship.

-There are other advantages of collecting natural objects as well.
+There are other advantages to collecting natural objects as well.
 Leah McDermott, a homeschooling mom and outdoor educator, tells a story on her blog about the time her son, Charlie, brought home a scruffy, barnacle-covered hermit crab shell from the beach.
 Her son was so thrilled about finding the shell that he granted it a special place in his treasure box and picked it up daily to admire it.
 Eventually, the shell was forgotten, but about a month after that day on the beach, Leah and her son were reading a book about undersea creatures and got to a page about hermit crabs when her son made what educators call a “text-to-self connection.”
 All of a sudden, he thought of the shell in his box and realized it had been the home of a crab that had outgrown it.
 “After reading something in a story, Charlie was reminded of something in his own life that helped him make a connection,” McDermott writes.
-This is significant considering that students in general have a hard time connecting examples from text books with their own lives and the world around them.
+This is significant considering that students, in general, have a hard time connecting examples from textbooks with their own lives and the world around them.

 Using natural materials for arts and crafts projects is another positive way for children to connect with nature.
-By collecting items in nearby nature areas, kids get to know their neighborhood, expand their botanical vocabulary and develop emotional attachments to places that may last a lifetime.
+By collecting items in nearby natural areas, kids get to know their neighbourhood, expand their botanical vocabulary and develop emotional attachments to places that may last a lifetime.
 Plus, unlike the googly eyes and foam sheets found in the craft store, natural objects can be composted or returned to nature when the children are done with them, instead of ending up in a landfill.

 Obviously, we shouldn’t go hunting for craft supplies or let our kids collect pocket treasures in areas that are particularly vulnerable, and the Leave No Trace principles are important for protecting heavily used areas in the wild from getting loved to death.
 But as several thinkers in the children and nature movement have noted, the damage wrought by children in natural areas when left to their own devices is likely more than offset by the benefits of them being emotionally attached to those areas and more likely to protect them when they get older.

-David Sobel, author of Beyond Ecophobia and outspoken critic of the “museum mentality” of modern environmental education for children, writes, “The message is: Nature is fragile.
+David Sobel, the author of Beyond Ecophobia and outspoken critic of the “museum mentality” of modern environmental education for children, writes, “The message is: Nature is fragile.
 Look, but don’t touch.
 Ironically, this ‘take only photographs, leave only footprints’ mindset crops up in the policies and programs of many organizations trying to preserve the natural world and cultivate children’s relationships to it.”
-Instead of helping raise children who care about nature, he believes that “our puritanical concerns for protecting each and every blade of grass” hampers the stewardship values and behaviors that he and other environmental educators are trying to foster.
+Instead of helping raise children who care about nature, he believes that “our puritanical concerns for protecting each and every blade of grass” hampers the stewardship values and behaviours that he and other environmental educators are trying to foster.